Dysfunction in Families

 I remember in my Family Systems classes, they would compare the family to car.
 They would say “imagine each family member is a different part of the car, and when one part goes out, it affects the whole car”.
 So in other words, the family works together as a system and when 1 person of the family experiences something challenging/stressful, it can have affects on the whole family and how it was working.
 So let me explain to you 2 ways a family can become dysfunctional:

-type #1: Families that were previously functioning well then experienced a stressor or change
+Type #1: Families that were previously functioning well then experienced a stressor or change

 A family can have all the tools they might think they need until something unexpected happens in life.
 Sometimes these things that happen are normal signs of life and a growing family.